 Promoting British Values at St Paul’s Catholic Primary School

 As a Catholic school we follow the Gospel teachings – to love God and love one another.
 We follow the example set by Jesus.
 We believe we are all made in the image and likeness of God.
 We show our love for others through contributing to the common good.
 We show our love for others through respect for all members of God's family and as such reject all discrimination of any kind.
 This forms the basis for all that we do at St Paul’s and British Values are an integral part of this.
-Our Jigsaw (PSHE) programme of work contributes to our British Values education for pupils in all year groups from Nursery to Year 6.
+Our Life to the Full RHE programme of work contributes to our British Values education for pupils in all year groups from Nursery to Year 6.

 Pupils have the opportunity to have their voices heard through our School Council and pupil questionnaires.
 Each year, elections are held and children engage in the democratic process by completing and returning ballot forms in a formal election procedure.
 The children have the chance to elect a representative from their class that they feel will represent their views.
 School Council candidates are required to prepare campaign speeches outlining their suitability for the role and their vision for the school.
 The School Council is actively involved in the life of the school and in the decision making processes.